Jessica Michault

 Jessica Michault is an American fashion journalist who has worked at ODDA magazine.

 Biography

 Born in San Francisco, Michault studied Political Science at Dickinson College.

 Prior to becoming Nowfashion's editor-in-chief in 2012, Michault worked for 16 years at the International Herald Tribune under Suzy Menkes as the newspaper's Online Style Editor.
 She also contributes to France 24's culture chronicles with a fashion segment.

 In 2013, she was included in the inaugural Business of Fashion 500, a curated list of the fashion industry's most influential members.

+From 2024 to 2025, Michault served as the editor-in-chief of Madame Arabia.